telerik/winforms-docs/knowledge-base/tabbedform-keep-show-new-tab-button.md

 page_title: How to Hide the New Tab Button for the Popped out Forms
 slug: tabbedform-keep-show-new-tab-button
 position: 39
-tags: forms, tabbedform, new, button
+tags: formsanddialogs, tabbedform, new, button
 res_type: kb
 ---